raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 # Interfaces

 The MIMI DS protocol inherits the proposal-commit logic from MLS.
-Any party that is either a group member, or that as added as an external sender can propose changes to the group such as the addition, removal, or update of clients.
+Any party that is either a group member, or that was added as an external sender can propose changes to the group such as the addition, removal, or update of clients.
 Group members can then change the group state in a commit operation.
 A commit MUST include all valid previously received proposals, as well as any valid proposals